-Equality, diversity & inclusion
+Equality, diversity and inclusion (EDI)

-Buckinghamshire Fire & Rescue Service (BFRS) is fully committed to equality and diversity.
-The Authority recognises that we must make fairness and inclusion fundamental to everything we do in order to achieve our vision of making Buckinghamshire and Milton Keynes the safest areas in England in which to live work and travel.
+It is our philosophy that we will embed equality, diversity, fairness and inclusion into everything that we do.
+We view this as fundamental in order to achieve our vision of making Buckinghamshire and Milton Keynes the safest areas in England in which to live, work and travel.

-Our overall strategic objective is to employ the best people.
-We will do this by:
+An overall strategic objective is to employ the best people.

 - Recruiting, engaging and retaining the most high-performing, highly motivated people regardless of race, age, sex, gender, disability, sexual orientation, gender reassignment, pregnancy/maternity and marriage/civil partnership.